JesseCoretta/go-aci/README.md

 ## Contribution Encouraged

 The ACIv3 syntax is fairly complex, rendering its innate flexibility akin to a double-edged sword.
 As such there may be errors, or concepts overlooked by the author within this package.
-Users are STRONGLY ENCOURAGED TO SPEAK UP if they perceive a feature or some behavioral trait of the package to be suboptimal or incomplete in some manner.
+Users are **strongly encouraged to speak up** if they perceive a feature or some behavioral trait of the package to be suboptimal or incomplete in some manner.

 See [issues](https://github.com/JesseCoretta/go-aci/issues) for all bug reports -- past and present -- as well as a means to file new ones.